Traffic changes around State Library Station

 La Trobe Street

-For the safety of workers, motorists and cyclists during the construction of the new State Library Station a new 30 kilometre per hour speed limit applies on La Trobe Street between Elizabeth and Swanston streets.
+To ensure the safety of workers, motorists and cyclists during the construction of the new State Library Station, a new 30 kilometre per hour speed limit applies on La Trobe Street between Elizabeth and Swanston streets.
 The speed limit will be in place for five years.

 The eastbound lanes on La Trobe Street are reduced to one lane between Elizabeth and Swanston streets, with the northern footpath closed for pedestrians.
-The eastbound cycle lane is closed between Elizabeth Street and Swanston Street, reopening mid-2020.
+The eastbound cycle lane is closed between Elizabeth Street and Swanston Street, reopening in late-2020.

 Cyclist detour map